GambitBSM/GambitBSM.github.io/README.md

 #### Editing the website

 The user-generated pages are found in `/content/en`, and are stored as markdown files in a tree structure.
 These files can be easily added/edited/deleted, but make sure to follow the correct structure and add the right options to the frontmatter if you want a page to show up in a menu.
-Images are stored in `/static/images`
+To add a page you need to use the command `hugo new /content/en/path/to/new/page/new_page.md`.
+Images are stored in `/static/images`.

 You can host the website locally to see the changed you make in real-time.
 Make sure you have `hugo` installed, and then in your cloned repo run: